Parisa-Bagherzadeh/Machine-Learning/Assignment40/README.md

 # Assignment40

   Implementing Titanic problem with different maching learning algorithms</br>
-  to predict the survival and compare the accuacy
+  to predict the survival and comparing the accuacy

   <table>